robinrowe/libunistd/cmaker/README.md

 Cmaker is a set of programs that create a framework of cmake files.
 This saves time when creating a project and ensures consistency in cmake design.
 It also creates unit tests for use with ctest.

+A project created in Cmaker will build without writing ANY code.
+You may run all a project's programs and unit tests from the start if created by Cmaker.
+All written for you.
+Saves a lot of time.

+Works on Windows (with git bash), MacOS or Linux.

 ## Usage

 Add cmaker directory to your path or use with full path to call.